cloudflare/cloudflare-docs/content/fundamentals/get-started/concepts/accounts-and-zones.md

 ### Navigation

-To access your profile, click the user icon and then **My Profile** from any page within the [Cloudflare dashboard](https://dash.cloudflare.com).
+To access your profile, select the user icon and then **My Profile** from any page within the [Cloudflare dashboard](https://dash.cloudflare.com).

 ![Use the Profile icon to access your profile settings](/fundamentals/static/images/get-started/profile-navigation.png)